 Accredited: The status of public recognition that a nationally recognized accrediting agency grants to an institution or educational program that meets the agency's established requirements.

+Additional location: A campus that is geographically apart and at which the institution offers at least 50 percent of a program and may qualify as a branch campus.

 Award year: The period of time from July 1 of one year through June 30 of the following year.

-Branch Campus: A location of an institution that is geographically apart and independent of the main campus of the institution.
+Branch Campus: An additional location of an institution that is geographically apart and independent of the main campus of the institution.
 The Secretary considers a location of an institution to be independent of the main campus if the location—

 (1) Is permanent in nature;